The Belham School

 London Borough of Southwark

-Construction techniques and materials across the new and existing spaces have been selected to achieve BREEAM Very Good Rating which is impressive given the difficult heritage setting.
-This project balances the needs of conservation, development, sustainable design, stakeholder engagement and outstanding architecture for the benefit of its diverse and dynamic community in central London.
+This project balanced the needs of conservation, development, sustainable design, stakeholder engagement and outstanding architecture for the benefit of its diverse and dynamic community in central London.

 Simon Kennedy Photography